Ellie and the Harp Maker In the US

 All those whom he represents would echo the words of the UK’s biggest selling hardback adult fiction writer Martina Cole, who has said of Anderson: “I have the best Agent in London”.

-She represents crime, thriller, suspense and women’s fiction.
-She loves working editorially with her authors and is actively looking for new talent.
+Camilla represents crime, thriller, suspense and women’s fiction.
+She loves working editorially with her authors and is looking for new talent.

 Clare joined the Darley Anderson Agency in January 2011.
 Clare is building the children’s list and is scouting for new authors of picture books, middle grade, teenage, YA and illustrators.
-Clare also represents commercial and accessible literary women’s fiction.
+Clare also represents a boutique list of commercial and accessible literary women’s fiction but is closed to new submissions.

 Clare formerly assisted the Luxton Harris Ltd literary agency.
 Graduating with a first from a BA in Creative Writing and Cultural Studies at Bath Spa University, Clare went on to gain a distinction on the MA in Creative Writing.
 She has proof-listened to hundreds of adults and children’s audio books for AudioGO and worked for Cardiff University as a research assistant and coach to international students.

-Mary is the Head of Rights at Darley Anderson and oversees all translation rights for the agency's authors all over the world, for both the Adults and Children's lists.
-Mary works closely with Emma Winter, the Rights Executive.
+Mary is the Head of Rights at Darley Anderson and oversees all translation rights for the agency's authors all over the world, for both the Adults and Children's lists along with Kristina and Georgia.

-Mary joined Darley Anderson as Rights Assistant in February 2011 after working with the Rights Department at Bloomsbury.
+Mary joined Darley Anderson as Rights Assistant in February 2011 after working with the Rights Department at Bloomsbury and as a book seller at Stanfords Map and Travel Book Shop in Covent Garden.

-Kristina has a BA in English & Media from Birmingham City University graduating in 2014 with First Class Honours.
-During her time at university, she was diagnosed with Hodgkin’s Lymphoma and wrote ‘Bad Bone Structure for Bald’, a chronicle of her experiences.
-She was named Student Blogger of the Month for her ‘poignantly funny’ work by The Huffington Post and was asked to write think pieces for their Young Voices section; she later interned as an editorial assistant at their offices in London.
+Kristina has a first class degree in English & Media.
+She was named Student Blogger of the Month for her ‘poignantly funny’ work by The Huffington Post and was asked to write think pieces for their Young Voices section.
+She later interned as an editorial assistant at their offices in London.

 Rosanna became the Agency’s Financial Controller in 2008.